We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Indoor air quality can impact health and well-being.
-There are many different pollutants in the world, including man-made as well as naturally occurring issues with allergies and wildfires.
+There are many factors that affect air quality that come from different pollutants in the world, including man-made as well as naturally occurring issues with allergies and wildfires.
 When you’re inside your home, you expect to be safe from the dangers of the outside world.

 According to the Environmental Protection Agency (EPA), outdoor air contaminants include things such as pollen, industrial pollutants and emissions.
 Indoor sources come from cleaning products, HVAC systems and building materials or furnishings.

-There are five main things impacting the quality of the air in a home or office building.
+There are five main factors that affect air quality in a home or office building.
 Fortunately, there are measures you can take to improve things no matter what the source.

 Naturally occurring gases can wreak havoc on your health, such as having an abundance of radon.
 Radon is a colorless, odorless gas that comes from decay natural products.
 It is the second leading cause of lung cancer in the United States.
 You can live with radon for years without realizing the impact on your health.